wlesavo/playground-qbyes1cj/markdowns/great_escape.md

 Lets proceed with an example, but first we need some brief introduction to general movement on grid operations.

-# Storing connections for a grid
+# Coordinates and connections on a grid

 A common way to store a 2-dimensional array is to put it in 1-dimensional array performing a simple transformation for coordinates
 ``` cpp